osrf/cloudsim-portal/README.md

 [![Coverage Status](https://coveralls.io/repos/bitbucket/osrf/cloudsim-portal/badge.svg?branch=default)](https://coveralls.io/bitbucket/osrf/cloudsim-portal?branch=default)

-This is the portal server for Cloudsim
+This is the cloud interface micro service for Cloudsim

 ## What is this repository for? ##